-Filet Mignon seared in garlic herb butter on the stove and finished in the oven is the best Filet Mignon recipe that turns about perfect every time!
+Filet Mignon seared in garlic herb butter on the stove and finished in the oven is the best steak recipe that turns about perfect every time!

 I have never made nor have I ever enjoyed a better steak than this one.

-I can honestly say I’ve perfected this Filet Mignon recipe.
+I can honestly say I’ve perfected this mouthwatering steak recipe.
 If you’ve never made Filet Mignon before, or you’ve made it and it didn’t turn out as good as you expected, be sure to try my recipe and let me know if you have any questions!

-The absolute best way to cook a Filet Mignon is to pan fry the steaks in high quality butter with fresh herbs and garlic.
+The absolute best way to cook this cut of meat is to pan fry the steaks in high quality butter with fresh herbs and garlic.
 Once the steaks get a nice sear on both sides you will finish them off in a hot oven until they’ve reached the desired internal temperature.

 - Generously coat the Filet Mignon steaks with kosher salt and freshly ground pepper.